JaredPersonalOrganization/UE5_IO_URING/README.md

 # Features
 - Has 'Go Faster' button.
 Enabled with ```SetLoadingPriority```.
 It forces every request to async punted to a kernel worker thread rather than executed inline.
 Use carefully as it does increase CPU usage.
 - SQPoll - is slow and doesn't do anything
+- IoPoll - Doesn't work most of the time because of how Linux handles bio / polling
 - DirectIO - is slow but interesting.
 - Falls back to the default dispatcher if the platform does not support io_uring.